famousj/the-little-hooner/hooner.md

 > `%.y`

-on the next line, and the value of the application is true.
+on the next line, and the value of the function is true.
 If the answer to the question is false, we keep going.

 In this case, l is not the null value, so we skip the `%.y` and keep going.